deanmoses/tacocat-gallery-albums/README.md

 tacocat-gallery-albums
 ======================

-XML representation of some of the old tacocat photo gallery albums
+Scrapes old static tacocat photo gallery albums and sticks the info like titles and captions into XML files.

+To get started after you check out the project:
+`./scrape.py -help`